openjdm/openjdm.github.io/book/neuromarketing.md

-In general, this paper and others support the future of neuromarketing consisting of neurophysiological measures complementing traditional measures in order to glean the best predictors to attract consumers and convert them into buying a product (Venkatraman et al., 2014). <span class="Apple-converted-space"> </span>
+In general, this paper and others support the future of neuromarketing consisting of neurophysiological measures complementing traditional measures in order to glean the best predictors to attract consumers and convert them into buying a product (Venkatraman et al., 2014).

-ETHICAL AND CULTURAL IMPLICATIONS
+## Ethical and cultural implications

 The onset of neuromarketing both as a research tool and a tool employed in industry often brings up strong ethical concerns and cultural